 Short Bio (100 words)

 Sage Paul is an urban Dene woman and a member of the English River First Nation.
 She champions family, sovereignty and resistance for balance.
 Sage makes fashion, costume and craft.
-Some of her work has shown at the Royal Ontario Museum, Harbourfront Centre and Woodland Cultural Centre.
+Some of her work has shown at the Royal Ontario Museum, Harbourfront Centre, Woodland Cultural Centre and Western Canada Fashion Week.
 Sage led the events and communications at imagineNATIVE Film + Media Arts Festival for 10 years and served five years on Native Women in the Arts Board of Directors.
-She is the co-Artistic Director of Setsuné Indigenous Fashion Incubator and is working on two fashion-based projects: Giving Life and the Mint Sweater Project.
+She is the Artistic Director/Founder of Indigenous Fashion Week Toronto, co-Artistic Director/co-Founder of Setsuné Indigenous Fashion Incubator and is working on two fashion-based projects: Giving Life and the Mint Sweater Project.

-I proudly acknowledge funding support received from the Indigenous Arts Projects program at the Ontario Arts Council, an agency of the Government of Ontario.
+I proudly acknowledge funding support received from the Indigenous Arts Projects program at the Ontario Arts Council, an agency of the Government of Ontario, and the Indigenous Arts Projects program at the Toronto Arts Council.

 Sage Paul is an urban Dene woman and a member of the English River First Nation; she makes fashion, costume and craft.
 Her most recent work, Re-Dress (Redress) is an act of cultural repatriation.
 Sage purchased a pair of full-sized caribou antlers back from a hipster furniture store.
 With her mom, she re-dresses the antlers in a beaded peyote stitch.
 This piece was exhibited as a part of Indian Giver: Truth Telling and Narratives of Representation (2016) at Gallery 1313 in Toronto.